Residual surface charge mediated near-field radiative energy transfer: A topological insulator analog: Results and discussion

-Since the NFRET between the nanoparticles strongly depends on their absorptivities which are proportional to ${\rm Im}(\alpha_{\rm E})$~\cite{Bohren1983}, we can get some insight in the underlying mechanism behind the observed charge-induced effects by focusing on ${\rm Im}(\alpha_{\rm E})$ of the SiC nanoparticles as shown in Fig.~\ref{polarizability}.
-Besides the well-know Fr{\"olich} resonance at $\omega_{\rm r} = 1.756\times10^{14}\,{\rm rad/s}$ from the condition ${\rm Re}[\varepsilon(\omega_{\rm r})] = - 2$, a new charge-induced resonance can be observed for $\omega < \omega_{\rm r}$.
-This resonance is consistent with the reported charge-induced resonance around wavelength of 1 $\mu$m of SiO$_2$ and some other particles~\cite{Kocifaj2015resonance}.
+Since the NFRET between the nanoparticles strongly depends on their absorptivities which are proportional to ${\rm Im}(\alpha_{\rm E})$~\cite{Bohren1983}, we can get some insight in the underlying mechanism behind the observed surface-charge-induced effects by focusing on ${\rm Im}(\alpha_{\rm E})$ of the SiC nanoparticles as shown in Fig.~\ref{polarizability}.
+Besides the well-known Fr{\"ohlich} resonance at $\omega_{\rm r} = 1.756\times10^{14}\,{\rm rad/s}$ from the condition ${\rm Re}[\varepsilon(\omega_{\rm r})] = - 2$ supported by the bulk state, a new surface-charge-induced resonance can be observed for $\omega < \omega_{\rm r}$.
+This resonance is consistent with the reported surface-charge-induced resonance around wavelength of 1 $\mu$m of SiO$_2$ and some other particles~\cite{Kocifaj2015resonance}.
 Due to the fact, that this resonance has such a small frequency, it is clear that it has a particularly large impact at low temperatures.
-Furthermore, the resonance peak monotonically increases when increasing the potential so that $\Delta$ will inevitably show a monotonically increasing behavior when increasing the potential due to this resonance as seen in Fig.~\ref{charge_effect_NP}(a).
-To understand now, why for large temperatures $\Delta$ can change its sign as observed in Fig.~\ref{charge_effect_NP}(b), we show in Fig.~\ref{polarizability} a close-up of the Fr\"{o}hlich resonance peak.
-Obviously, the resonance peak is blue shifted due the presence of the residual charges and by increasing the temperature it is becoming weaker.
-Hence, for larger temperatures where the Fr\"{o}hlich resonance dominates the heat transfer rather than the charge-induced resonance, we find a smaller NFRET $P$ when the particles are charged compared to the neutral case $P_0$.
+As shown in the Fig.~\ref{polarizability}(a), by increasing the potential, the Fröhlich peak shows a blueshift and decreases slightly.
+However, the surface-charge-induced peak shows a blueshift and increases slightly when increasing the potential.
+The Fröhlich resonance and surface-charge-induced resonance work together and result in a non-monotonic behavior when increasing the potential, as shown Fig.~\ref{charge_effect_NP}(a).
+To understand now, why for large temperatures $\Delta$ can change its sign as observed in Fig.~\ref{charge_effect_NP}(b), we show in Fig.~\ref{polarizability} (b) a close-up of the Fr\"{o}hlich resonance peak.
+Obviously, the resonance peak is blue shifted due to the presence of the residual charges and by increasing the temperature it is becoming weaker.
+Hence, for larger temperatures where the Fr\"{o}hlich resonance dominates the heat transfer rather than the surface-charge-induced resonance, we find a smaller NFRET $P$ when the particles are charged compared to the neutral case $P_0$.
 By increasing the temperature $P$ becomes smaller and smaller compared to $P_0$ as observed in Fig.~\ref{charge_effect_NP}(b).